 - Peeling back the juicy exterior revealed a bunch of hairy seeds which were excellent for making “itching powder.”
 Great for putting down the tee-shirts of annoying brothers and sisters.

-Although rosehips can be used to make everything from jelly to wine, the following recipe is one of my favourites; not just because it tastes absolutely scrumptious, but because it has the unrivalled ability to soothe sore throats and keep skin healthy through the dry, cold winter days that lie ahead.
-The quantities given are enough to make about a litre of syrup, which will store well in the fridge for about 6 months.
+Although rose hips can be used to make everything from jelly to wine, the following recipe is one of my favourites; not just because it tastes absolutely scrumptious, but because it has the unrivalled ability to soothe sore throats and keep skin healthy through the dry, cold winter days that lie ahead.
+The quantities given are enough to make about a litre of syrup, which will store well in the fridge for around 6 months.

 - 1 thumb size piece of fresh ginger